wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

     > environment variables in steps 2 and 3 to your **.bash_profile** file.

 3. Build the Hyperledger Fabric executable binaries.
-The peer binary runs validating or non-validating peer nodes and the membersrvc binary is the membership and security server that handles enrollment and certificate requests:
+The peer binary runs validating peer nodes and the membersrvc binary is the membership and security server that handles enrollment and certificate requests: